 Aging Up a Level Mid-Year

 PVSA has different award levels by age with increasing expectations as participants get older.
 There is a change in required hours between ages 10 and 11 (kids to teen) and between ages 15 and 16 (teen to young adult).
 For example, a 10-year-old needs to complete only 50 hours for a Silver Award, but an 11-year-old is expected to complete 75 hours for Silver.
 If a child is the younger age for more than a half-year, his/her hours will be submitted at the lower age.
 If the child ages up with more than a half year of the award year remaining, he/she will be counted at the new, older age.
 In other words, if a student turns 11 (or 16) on or after March 1, he/she may be counted as age 10 (or 15) for the award year.
 The Volunteer Scholars administrator will make this designation during the hours review.

 Join Volunteer Scholars at the Platinum or Gold membership level to begin working on your PVSA award!

 The Volunteer Scholars award year runs from September 1 through August 31 each year.
 The Volunteer Activity Log must be submitted via e-mail by 11:59 pm on August 31, no exceptions.
 Hours entered after than time cannot be counted for the closing year, nor can they be carried forward to the next year.

 Volunteers must track and itemize all of their volunteer hours on the Volunteer Activity Log which is fillable pdf form.

--Users may not alter or reformat the form as it is set-up to import data into the PVSA system by Volunteer Scholars.
+- Users may not alter or reformat the form as it is set-up to import data into Volunteer Scholars’ records.

 - March 3, 2019, Park Clean-Up, Boy Scouts, 3.0 hours.